MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Russia/russia-local-functionality.md

 ---
 title: Russia Local Functionality
-description: The following topics describe the local functionality in the Russian version of [!INCLUDE[prodshort](../../includes/prodshort.md)].
+description: The following topics describe the local functionality in the Russian version of [!INCLUDE[prod_short](../../includes/prod_short.md)].
 author: AliiaSalikhova

 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.workload: na
 ms.search.keywords:
 ms.reviewer: edupont
-ms.date: 10/04/2019
+ms.date: 04/01/2021
 ms.author: soalex

 ---
 # Russia Local Functionality

-In [!INCLUDE[prodshort](../../includes/prodshort.md)], there are Russian-specific features that you can use to track and manage your business.
-For example, you can use the local functionality features in [!INCLUDE[prodshort](../../includes/prodshort.md)] to calculate VAT due based on Russian VAT rates and regulations.
+In [!INCLUDE[prod_short](../../includes/prod_short.md)], there are Russian-specific features that you can use to track and manage your business.
+For example, you can use the local functionality features in [!INCLUDE[prod_short](../../includes/prod_short.md)] to calculate VAT due based on Russian VAT rates and regulations.

 ## Feature Availability